Cheng122/M2HGR/README.md

-# M2HGR: Multi-modal Multi-feature Hand Gesture Recognition Based on sEMG and Vision Fusion for Robotic Teleoperation
+# M2HGR: Hand Gesture Recognition for Robotic Teleoperation Using sEMG and Vision Fusion

-This is the official implementation of "Multi-modal Multi-feature Hand Gesture Recognition Based on sEMG and Vision Fusion for Robotic Teleoperation" on PyTorch platform.
+This is the official implementation of "Hand Gesture Recognition for Robotic Teleoperation Using sEMG and Vision Fusion" on PyTorch platform.

 ## The released codes include: